akiarie/blog/words.md

 * _science_: knowldege.
 There is nothing more to it, and don't believe anyone who tries to convince of anything by throwing this word in your face.
-People like that are illusionists and they have nothing to offer you but smoke, mirrors, and an empty life.
+People like that are illusionists and with nothing to offer you but smoke, mirrors, and an empty life.
 * _logic_: human reason.
 Careful thinking that is designed to avoid absurdities and contradictions.
 * _opinion_: the truth.
 According to you.
 Basically, what you think.
 There's nothing humble about pretending that your opinion might be false--in fact, if your opinion coincides with the truth,